jmackey-astro/PION/README.txt

 installed.

 Either way, probably email me at jmackey@astro.uni-bonn.de and I'll see what I can do to help.
+Quote the exact error message in the email.

 If you are not using Linux/UNIX then the Makefiles may need editing.